HapticSPM/LabVIEW-VIs/README.md

 # LabView-VIs
-LabVIEW code that interface the Nanonis SPM control software with the OpenHaptics custom .dll.
+LabVIEW code that interfaces the Nanonis SPM control software with the OpenHaptics custom .dll.